Autonomic Nervous System: Stress Responses

 Setup:

 - Submerge your hand.
-Carefully place your hand in the ice water (keeping the electrode patches and SpikerBox dry above the forearm).
+Carefully place your hand in the ice water (keeping the electrode patches dry above the forearm).

 - Record heart rate.
 Keep your hand immersed until it becomes quite uncomfortable.
 Then remove your hand and immediately note your heart rate.